janechino/SalesAnalysis/README.md

 - Age: Helps in segmenting customers by age groups, analyzing purchasing behavior by age, and targeting specific age demographics in marketing.
 - Gender: Analyzes differences in purchasing patterns between genders and assists in creating gender-targeted marketing strategies.
 - Total.Revenue: Measures sales performance, evaluates product profitability, and determines customer value for the business.
 - Season: Identifies seasonal sales trends and product demand fluctuations, helping with inventory and promotional planning.
+- Location: Helps in segmenting customers by location, analyzing purchasing behavior by location, and targeting specific location demographics in marketing.

 ### Project Objectives